Definition of Bare Infinitive: Basic Verb without “to”

 A verb without “to” in front of it is referred to as a bare infinitive, base verb, basic verb, or lexical verb.
 It stands for a verb’s fundamental form.

 In English, the bare infinitive is frequently used.
 Several examples of its use are “We work every day,” “She sings at a café,” and “He walks every morning.”
-The naked infinitive is employed as the main/basic verb in these statements.
+These statements employ the naked infinitive as the main/basic verb.

 It is sometimes appropriate to use the bare infinitive after modal verbs like can, could, may, might, must, shall, should, will, and would.
 The ability, permission, possibility, necessity, or desire are all expressed with modal verbs.
-Modal verbs provide formulations with particular meanings when they are followed by a simple infinitive.
+Modal verbs, when followed by a simple infinitive, provide formulations with particular meanings.

 Is Learning English Using a Dictionary Still Effective?